-The January 1, 2019 actuarial valuation used the Entry Age Normal actuarial funding method calculated on a closed basis with an amortization period of 22 years as of July 1, 2015.
+The January 1, 2019 actuarial valuation, rolled forward to June 30, 2019 used the Entry Age Normal actuarial funding method calculated on a closed basis with an amortization period of 22 years as of July 1, 2015.
 The actuarial assumptions include a 7% discount rate of return based on advice from the Trust's investment advisors and an annual payroll increase assumption of 2.5%.
-The initial unfunded actuarial liability is being amortized as a level percentage of projected payroll on a closed basis over 30 years.
+The initial unfunded actuarial liability is being amortized as a level percentage of projected payroll on a closed basis over thirty years.
 Mortality rates were based on the RP-2000 Fully Generational Combined table.

-The geometric method is used for the long-term expected rate of return of OPEB plan investments is 7.7% on Equities (including U.S. and International), 5.0% on Core Bonds, 6.0% on Intermediate Investment Grade Investments, 7.3% on Emerging Market Debt, 6.0% on High Yield Investments, and 5.2% on Bank Loans.
+The geometric method is used for the long-term expected rate of return of OPEB plan investments is 7.7% on Equities (Including US and International), 5.0% on Core Bonds, 6.0% on Intermediate Investment Grade Investments, 7.3% on Emerging Market Debt, 6.0% on High Yield Investments, and 5.2% on Bank Loans.